-Fungicide usage on soybeans is far less common than corn.
-However, the reasons for using a fungicide on corn or soybeans are exactly the same, stop disease and promote plant health.
+The reasons for using a fungicide on corn or soybeans are exactly the same, to stop disease and promote plant health.
 Any leaf infected with disease spots will have its ability to work at peak efficiency reduced, and plants must stay healthy to maximize yield.

-Ideal timing for fungicide applications on soybeans is just before the R3 growth stage.
-At this stage, there are new pods developing on at least one of the upper four most nodes of the plant.
+When White Mold and Scleortinia Stem Rot are not problems, improved yields have occurred with later applications in the R3 to R4 growth stages.
+At the R3 stage, there are new pods developing on at least one of the upper four most nodes of the plant.
 Treatments at this time are effective at management of Anthracnose, Frog Eye Leaf Spot, Cercospora Leaf Blight, and Pod and Stem Blight.
-If White Mold or Scleortinia Stem Rot are problems in your field, these diseases need to be controlled with an earlier application of fungicide.
 Just like corn, selecting fungicide products that have both curative and preventative properties work best.
-Different fungicides will also have better control of certain disease than others will, so timely scouting of the field is necessary.

 The R3 growth stage is also an ideal time for treatment of insects that feed on leaves or damage pods.
 R3 is also the time in which nitrogen fixation by the root nodules slow down, providing an opportunity for some yield increases by applying a foliar feed product containing nitrogen at this time.
 Soybeans usually respond positively to insecticide or foliar products when tank mixed with fungicides.